-8. A brief summary of the programmes to be taken up in 1966-67, both in the Central and the State sectors, is given in Annexure G. It will be noted that while the bulk of the provisions has been made for the expansion of educational facilities at various stages, small provi-

-Includs facilities already approved in the Third Plan but not provided by March, 1966 sions have been made (a) for qualitative improvements, (b) for educational projects which have a direct bearing on socio-economic development, (c) for introducing new techniques in education such as correspondence courses etc. While it has been possible to provide only token amounts for new schemes, great importance is attached to these provisions as they are intended for preparatory work necessary to ensure that work on these programmes can start effectively from the second year of the Plan.
+8. A brief summary of the programmes to be taken up in 1966-67, both in the Central and the State sectors, is given in Annexure G. It will be noted that while the bulk of the provisions has been made for the expansion of educational facilities at various stages, small provisions have been made (a) for qualitative improvements, (b) for educational projects which have a direct bearing on socio-economic development, (c) for introducing new techniques in education such as correspondence courses etc. While it has been possible to provide only token amounts for new schemes, great importance is attached to these provisions as they are intended for preparatory work necessary to ensure that work on these programmes can start effectively from the second year of the Plan.
 It is hoped that while finally adjusting their annual Plans in the light of resources the State Governments will ensure that the provisions recommended by the working Groups for these schemes are left intact as far as possible.
 Wherever the schemes are Centrally sponsored, it is being ensured that the Central share will be available.